-Louis Armstrong, almost certainly the most famous jazz musician of all time, is remembered not only for his hundreds of recordings, but as a lovable and humorous character who appeared in a wide swath of Hollywood films and TV shows.
+Jazz musician Louis Armstrong is remembered not only for his hundreds of recordings but as a lovable and humorous character who appeared in a wide swath of Hollywood films and TV shows.
 Many listeners identify him with the heartwarming ballad “What A Wonderful World” or the joyful “Hello Dolly.”
 But in the history of American and world music, he was much, more more.

-At the time, most jazz soloists only made brief statements, emphasizing staccato phrases, staying close to the melody, and often punctuating their solos with double-time phrases that were repetitive and full of effects.
+At the time, most jazz soloists only made brief statements, emphasizing staccato phrases, staying close to the melody and often punctuating their solos with double-time phrases that were repetitive and full of effects.
 At Armstrong’s first rehearsal with Henderson, the other musicians initially looked down on the newcomer because of his out-of-date clothes and rural manners.
-But their opinions changed as soon as Louis played his first notes.
+But their opinions changed as soon as Armstrong played his first notes.
 As a cornetist (he would switch permanently to trumpet in 1926), Armstrong’s utilized legato rather than staccato phrasing.
-He made every note count, used space dramatically, built up his solos to a climax, and “told a story” in his playing.
-In addition, he put a blues feeling into every song, his expressive style was voice-like, and his tone was so beautiful that he helped to define the sound of the trumpet itself.
+He made every note count, used space dramatically, built up his solos to a climax and “told a story” in his playing.
+In addition, he put a blues feeling into every song, his expressive style was voice-like and tone was so beautiful that he helped to define the sound of the trumpet itself.